WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 ### TurboSync

-During a Coinjoin, a new address (key) has to be generated for each output.
+During a coinjoin, a new address (key) has to be generated for each output.
-As a result, wallets that use the Coinjoin service a lot have a quickly growing set of generated addresses.
+As a result, wallets that use the coinjoin service a lot have a quickly growing set of generated addresses.
 This is a problem for wallet synchronization: each key has to be tested against each filter, with a small probability of matching as false-positive for every key.
 As a result, addresses with many derived keys will have to download many false positives, making the synchronization more and more time consuming.